milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Account Login Features: You may have the option to use certain account login features, such as email-based or text message-based login, or easier login to the Netflix app on certain devices.
 Please note that any device that is logged into your account will remain logged in unless you log out of those devices (following the instructions in the section below).

 Removing device access to your Netflix account: To remove access to your Netflix account from devices that are logged into the account, visit the “Account” section of our website, locate the “Sign out of all devices” option, and follow the instructions to sign out of your devices.
 Users of public or shared devices should log out at the completion of each session.
 If you sell or return a computer or Netflix ready device, be sure to first log out.
-If you or other users on the account do not maintain the security of your email address, password, and signed-in devices, or fail to log out a device you sell or return, then subsequent users on that device will likely be able to access your Netflix account, including your personal information.
+If you or other users on the account do not maintain the security of your email address, password, and signed-in devices, or fail to log out a device you sell or return, then others may be able to access your Netflix account, including your personal information.

-Section D: Cookies and Internet Advertising
+Section D: Cookies and other Technologies
-Use of Cookies

-We, our Service Providers, Netflix Marketing Providers, and Advertising Companies use cookies, other similar technologies (such as pixel tags), and resettable device identifiers for various reasons.
+We, our Service Providers, Netflix Marketing Providers, and Advertising Companies use cookies, other similar technologies (such as pixel tags), hashed identifiers, and resettable device identifiers for various reasons.
 This section explains the types of technologies used, what they do, and your corresponding choices.
 To choose whether or not to receive cookies and similar technologies, please see the section below “How can I exercise choice regarding these technologies?”

-Cookies and Similar Technologies, Pixel Tags, and Resettable Device Identifiers
+Cookies and Similar Technologies, Pixel Tags, Hashed Identifiers, and Resettable Device Identifiers

 Cookies are small data files that are commonly stored on your device when you access websites and online services.
 The text in a cookie contains a string of numbers and letters that may uniquely identify a device and can contain other information as well.
 This allows the web server to recognize your browser each time it connects to that web server.

 We use other technologies such as browser storage and plugins (for example, HTML5, IndexedDB, and WebSQL).
 Like cookies, these other technologies may store small amounts of data on a device.
 Pixel tags often work in conjunction with cookies.
 In many cases, declining cookies will impair the effectiveness of pixel tags associated with those cookies.

+We may also create, use, and disclose hashed identifiers.
+As described above, hashing is a process of converting the original contact information (such as an email address or phone number) into a value (typically a long alphanumeric sequence of characters) that cannot, by itself, reveal your identity or contact information.

 If you use a Netflix app (such as the main Netflix app, or a Netflix game app) on a mobile device, tablet, or streaming media device, we may collect a resettable device identifier from your device.
 Resettable device identifiers can be used like cookies and are found on many mobile devices and tablets (for example, the “Identifier for Advertisers” on Apple iOS devices and the “Google Advertising ID” on Android devices), and certain streaming media devices.
-Like cookies, resettable device identifiers are used to make online advertising more relevant, and for analytics and optimization purposes.

 Why Does Netflix Use These Technologies?

-We use these types of technologies for various reasons, including to provide our service (for example, by making it easy to access our service by remembering you when you return); to administer and operate our business, to research, analyze and improve our services (for example, to improve site performance, monitor visitor traffic and actions on our site, and to test the effectiveness of our user interface); to send marketing and informational messages (for example, to deliver and tailor our marketing, and to understand interactions with our emails, marketing, and marketing on third party services); to operate our ad supported subscription plan; for safety, security and fraud prevention; and to comply with law and enforce our Terms of Use.
+We use these types of technologies for various reasons, including to provide our service (for example, by making it easy to access our service by remembering you when you return); to administer and operate our business, to research, analyze and improve our services (for example, to improve site performance, monitor visitor traffic and actions on our site, and to test the effectiveness of our user interface); to send marketing and informational messages (for example, to deliver and tailor our marketing, and to understand interactions with our emails, marketing, and marketing on third party services); to support Advertisements; for safety, security and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
 These technologies enable Netflix Marketing Providers to collect personal information (such as the pages you visit and device and network information) when you use our services, and Netflix Marketing Providers may also collect information about your online activities over time across different websites.

-We use pixel tags in our emails to understand how members interact with our services.
+We use pixel tags in our emails to understand how members interact with our service.
 Our use of pixel tags helps us understand when links within messages are clicked, or the emails are opened.

-Netflix uses resettable device identifiers to display marketing for our service or Netflix content on third party services, and to operate our ad supported subscription plan (including delivering Advertisements to you).
+Netflix uses hashed identifiers and resettable device identifiers to display marketing for our service or Netflix content on third party services, to support Advertisements (including delivering Advertisements to you), and for analytics and optimization purposes.

 To learn more about the types of cookies used by Netflix, please click here.